 Dr. Back also treats patients at SCCA.
 His patients include people with colorectal, liver, pancreatic, and stomach cancer.

-Debra Jarvis is a staff chaplain at SCCA.
-She says, “I've been with Tony as he's given difficult news and here is what impressed me: If it's clear that a patient does not understand or is not realizing what he is saying, he will say it a thousand different ways to make sure that he or she is hearing it.
+An SCCA staff chaplain stated, “I've been with Tony as he's given difficult news and here is what impressed me: If it's clear that a patient does not understand or is not realizing what he is saying, he will say it a thousand different ways to make sure that he or she is hearing it.

 Bringing culture change

 Dr. Back was born and raised in Vancouver, Washington.
-He is a graduate of Harvard Medical School and did his residency and an oncology fellowship at University of Washington Medical Center, followed by another fellowship at Hutchinson Center.
+He is a graduate of Stanford University and Harvard Medical School.
+He did his residency at the University of Washington Medical Center, followed by an Oncology fellowship at Hutchinson Center.

 He joined SCCA in September 2004 as a medical oncologist and director of the Program on Cancer Communication.
 He is also an associate professor at the University of Washington.